ShaneHousteinER/xamarin-disabled-button-state/README.md

-Complete example for changing text colour on a disabled button.
+Complete example for changing text colour on a disabled Xamarin Forms Button.

-Separate styles for enabled state and disabled state can be set in xml.
+A custom button class (DisablingButton.cs) is used to provide EnabledStyle and DisabledStyle properties.

+PropertyChanged is used to check the enabled state, and swap in the associated style.

-Because TextColor cannot be set on a disabled button, renderers are used to override the default behaviour.
+This should have been enough, but unfortunately Xamarin does not allow text color to be changed on a disabled button, so renderers have been added to override the default behaviour.